The eight queens problem

 In the chessboard there are several simmetry axis:

-You can use translations around the horizontal and vertical simmetry axis for generate new positions from someone position.
-Also you can apply double translations: first around the vertical axis and later around the horizontal axis.
+You can use translations around the horizontal and vertical simmetry axis for

-The double translation first around the vertical axis and later around the horizontal axis is equivalent to the double translation first around the horizontal axis and later around the vertical axis.
+around the horizontal axis is equivalent to the double translation first around

-Example: The initial position 15863724 generates the following positions:
+15863724 generates the following positions:

 Without rotations: 15863724, 36428571, 57263148, 82417536